reefactor/brainfood_reference/README.md

 > The idea is to die young as late as possible
 > ― Ashley Montagu

+> If you die before you die, then you won't die when you die
+> ― The inscription above the entrance to St Paul’s monastery in Mount Athos in Greece refers to the rituals of Eleusinian Mysteries

 > Try to leave this world a little better than you found it and, when your turn comes to die, you can die happy in feeling that at any rate you have not wasted your time but have done your best
 > — Robert Baden-Powell